 Batman: The Brave and The Bold

-He seems to be leading an operation in "Night of the Batmen" where he works with Bane, Solomon Grundy, and Blockbuster.
+Killer Cros appears in the Batman: The Brave and the Bold episode "Night of the Batmen", where he works with Bane, Solomon Grundy, and Blockbuster.
 They are all apprehended by Captain Marvel.
 He was voiced by Stephen Root.

 Beware the Batman